JensenD88/To-Do-list/ReadMe.txt

 1. change the wall paper with basic wallpaper.
 2. check and change ccs class names (need to be unique).
+3. mongoose-encrytion npm to encrypt password feild in the dataBase
+4. Dotenv to make sure SECRETS or APIkeys are not public.

 _________________________

 Features.
 product name : TaskMinder (Agile task management software).